Working Backwards from What You Actually Keep

 But Washington's cost of living is lower than NYC.
 That $115,000 offer is actually the best deal when you factor in expenses.

 Alex's takeaway: The Texas offer, despite being the lowest gross, beats his current Illinois salary in take-home by over $4,000.
 No state income tax matters.
+Run the inverse scenario in our Gross to Net Calculator to see exactly what each offer puts in your bank account.

 Scenario 2: Contractor Converting to Full-Time